James Monroe and William Crawford Correspondence

 Scope and Contents

-Collection of 30 letters from President James Monroe to Secretary of the Treasury, William H. Crawford, drafts of Crawford as Secretary to President Monroe, and one letter from P. P. Saint Guersani to President Monroe.
-25 of the letters are from President Monroe, 4 are from Secretary Crawford, and one is from P.P.
-Saint Guersani[?].
+Collection of 30 letters.
+25 letters are from President James Monroe to Secretary of the Treasury, William H. Crawford; four letters are drafts of Crawford as Secretary to President Monroe, and one letter from P. P. Saint Guirons to President Monroe.

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.